Aya-Amjad/Aya-Amjad/README.md

   Additionally, algorithms are employed to retrieve data and perform processing operations, ultimately generating an efficient timetable tailored to the university's requirements.💻<br><br>

-  <br>🚀Experienced with Node.js for building scalable server-side applications. <br>
+ 🚀Experienced with Node.js for building scalable server-side applications. <br>
   🎨 Familiar with HTML5 and CSS3 for crafting responsive and visually appealing web pages. <br>
   🐍 Skilled in Python programming language for backend development tasks.
   <br>📊Knowledgeable in MySQL and MongoDB for database management.